rpingx/chrome-tab-control/README.md

 It also lets me set a maximum number of open tabs.
 Whenever I go over the limit, the leftmost tab gets closed.

-If I want to keep a tab, I added it to a group.
+If I want to keep a tab, I add it to a group.
+Any tabs in a group is ignored by this extension.

 ## Overview
 The Tab Control Chrome Extension allows you to manage your open tabs more effectively by providing the following functionalities: